Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 NCModernist

 1982 - The John and Carolyn (Lynn) Coie House, 1715 Tisdale Street, Durham NC.
 Sold in 2000 to Gary Berman.
 Sold in 2002 to Sharon Ryan.
 Sold later in 2002 to Charles and Deanna Sohn.
 Sold in 2005 to Charles E. and Elizabeth Knott who still owned it as of 2012.
-Has been substantially remodeled away from the original design.
+Substantially remodeled away from the original design.

 NCModernist